Chicago History Museum In Brief

 Parking at the Chicago History Museum:

 Public parking is located one block north of the Museum at Clark and LaSalle Streets; enter on Stockton Drive.
+It's $9.

 In Store For Kids

-The Chicago History Museum has something for all ages with a new children's gallery.
+The Chicago History Museum has something for all ages with a children's gallery.
 Sensing Chicago is a unique experience that teaches kids about Chicago history by using their five senses.
 They can do things like hear the Great Chicago Fire, catch a fly ball at old Comiskey Park or become a Chicago hot dog.
 There are also monthly events targeting families.

 Thompson Chicago Hotel.
 The nearby Gold Coast hotel boasts 247 guest rooms offering luxe, residential appeal for business and leisure travelers to Chicago.
+The hotel also features Nico Osteria, an Italian-focused, seafood-driven eatery from award-winning chef Paul Kahan and his One Off Hospitality team.